OlivierDuchateau/FreeBSD-xfce4.13/README.md

 #### Gobject Introspection support

-Some ports have GIR (Gobject Introspection) options, but they don't work properly.
+Some ports have GIR (Gobject Introspection) options, I still have to test these.

-This should be fixed or the options removed eventually.

 ####  xfce4-mixer